By Katana Bosetti, edited by Kristian Foster.

 As an ambassador, we aim to find sponsors for the children we met and bonded with in Ghana.

 I hope to find a sponsor for Juliana to celebrate her recent ninth birthday on February 26th.
-What a life-changing birthday gift it would be for her and her family

 This photo was taken at a Garri processing site.
 Garri is Hausa for powdery food substances like corn or maize flour.
 I was moved by the mother's strength and beauty.
 Photo: Katana Bosetti